data-science-r/bullseye-kick-things/README.md

 ## Tidyverse

 You can list pre-build R packages using the Aptitude.
+These have a deployment advantage.
+You do not need to install the Fortran or C compiler.

 List the packages using the following APT cache command.

     apt-cache search "^r-.*" | sort